repository-service-tuf/repository-service-tuf/docs/source/guide/general/usage.rst

 Metadata Update
 ---------------

-The Metadata Update ceremony is a guided step-by-step process allowing:
+The Metadata Update ceremony is a guided process allowing you to:

-- the removal or addition of key(s)
+- add or remove key(s)
-- changes to the Root role threshold
+- change the Root role key threshold
-- extending the Root expiration
+- change the Root expiration

 Before starting the Metadata Update Ceremony authorization is required with at least one private root key to be fully loaded.